 - 1. Changes to the Bylaws

 - 2. Membership of the Department Personnel Committee

 - 3. Membership of the Department Post Tenure Review Committee

-- 4. Job Descriptions
+- 4. Off Campus Scholarly Assignments

-- 5. Off Campus Scholarly Assignments
+- 5. International Exchanges

-- 6. International Exchanges
+- 6. Curriculum proposals

-- 7. Curriculum proposals
+- 7. Appointment of Faculty Senate Representative

-- 8. Appointment of Faculty Senate Representative
+- 8. Online course offerings

-- 9. Appointment of Equal Opportunity Associate
+- a.
+Faculty seeking to teach a department course online must make the request to the appropriate curriculum committee.
+The curriculum committee must vote to approve.
+If approved by the curriculum committee, the faculty member must then submit the request to the department faculty.
+The department faculty must vote to approve.